I'll Help You Transform a First Draft into a Great Book

 Cambridge University Press

 "My memoir was lost in the weeds and Al created the structure it needed.
 Through his questions, he pulled more meaningful material from me to include in my book.
-He’s very easy to work with."
+Whatever success my memoir has will be due to his guidance."

 Author, The Circular Staircase: